cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 Regarding turning arbitrary write into code execution, I found the answer in (the translation of) someone's [personal chinese blog](https://translate.google.com/translate?hl=en&sl=zh-CN&tl=en&u=https%3A%2F%2Fwww.anquanke.com%2Fpost%2Fid%2F202253&prev=search).
 The technique is called FSOP (File-stream oriented programming), and I had never heard of it before.
 There is a global [`FILE` structure](https://github.com/ifduyue/musl/blob/master/src/internal/stdio_impl.h#L21) that has some function pointers, so if we get arbitrary write then we can change one of these pointers.
 The pointers [get called upon `exit()`](https://github.com/ifduyue/musl/blob/cfdfd5ea3ce14c6abf7fb22a531f3d99518b5a1b/src/stdio/__stdio_exit.c#L12) with a pointer to the file structure.
 So we need to write `/bin/sh` at the beginning of the structure, and overwrite the `write` pointer to call `system`.

-However, I struggled to figure out how to the double-free and UAF  into an arbitrary write.
-I had a libc and heap leak, and I knew I could turn a arbitrary write into code exeuction, but I didn't figure it out in time.
+However, I struggled to figure out how to turn the double-free and UAF into an arbitrary write.
+I had a libc and heap leak, and I knew I could turn an arbitrary write into code execution, but I didn't figure it out in time.
 One thing I had thought to try was that maybe mmap-ed chunks were treated differently, and that maybe I could construct a fake mmap-ed chunk -- this didn't work, since I didn't have anywhere I could construct the fake chunk that was close enough to `libc`'s .data (where I want to write).
 After the competition was over some people were posting solve scripts, and I took a peek at a few.
 I noticed they were constructing a fake `struct meta` and were using the fwd and bck pointers for their arbitrary write.
 I then understood what I needed to do.

 ### Semi-arbitrary write